webplatform/docs/tutorials/css-regions/index.md

 [[File:region_basic.png|500px]]

-Without the [[css/properties/flow-from|'''flow-from''']] property, these layout elements contain their own independent content, in this case placeholder text:
+Without the [[css/properties/flow-from|'''flow-from''']] property, these layout elements contain their own independently placed content, in this case placeholder text indicating how regions are to behave:

 [[File:region_layout.png|400px]]